sudhanshu18yadav/sudhanshu18yadav.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Sudhanshu yadav.
+I am a data science enthusiast:

-- I rock a great mustache
+- I love machine learning.
-- I'm extremely loyal to my family
+- I love to read books

-What else do you need?
+anything else do you need?

 ### My story